 This feature is explained considerably in the section below.
 It is a feature peculiar to the HideMyAss service, which helps a VPN user shuffle between multiple IP addresses on the same server.

 Anonymity and Privacy Features

-Before a press release by HideMyAss in May 2020 in which it claims to have stopped logging users’ information, the company was known to keep records of details from users of their VPN services.
-HMA recorded information like users’ actual IP address; the allocated IP address(es) of users on VPN servers, login time, and duration of each usage session.
+Before 2020, HideMyAss was known to log users’ information.
+HMA recorded information like users’ actual IP address, the allocated IP address(es) of users on VPN servers, login time, and duration of each usage session.

 I endeavored to stretch my 30-day HMA trial subscription to its limit by trying it on different smart devices, and here’s what I found: